-Left brain, right brain: Different patterns of cortical interactionAugust 30th, 2013 in Neuroscience /
+Left brain, right brain: Different patterns of cortical interactionAugust 30, 2013 by Stuart Mason Dambrot in Medicine & Health / Neuroscience

 (Medical Xpress)—The human brain is divided into two hemispheres – left and right – in which neural functions are said to be lateralized.
 (For example, language and motor abilities are associated with the left hemisphere, and visuospatial attention with the right.)
 Although hemispheric lateralization is generally thought to benefit brain function, relationships between lateralization degree and functioning levels have not been quantified.
 Recently, however, scientists at the National Institutes of Health in Bethesda, MD demonstrated that the two hemispheres have qualitatively different biases: the left prefers to interact with itself – especially for regions associated with language and fine motor coordination – while the right visuospatial and attentional processing regions interact with both hemispheres.
 Moreover, the researchers provided direct evidence that an individual's degree of lateralization is associated with enhanced cognitive ability.